porscheinformatik/material-addons/src/material-addons/README.md

 ### Requirements

 Material addons requires an already set-up Angular Material project.
-To do a fresh start please follow [this guide](https://material.angular.io/guide/getting-started) before you continue, but exclude Step 4 (Include a theme).
+To do a fresh start please follow [the official Angular Material guide](https://material.angular.io/guide/getting-started) before you continue, but exclude step 4 ("include a theme").

 ### Installation